StephenCleary/DependencyInjection/README.md

 As a reminder, `InstanceBuilder` injects constructor arguments either from instance-specific values (`With*`) *or* pulling them from the service provider.
 So this means that unspecified dependencies (including dependencies of dependencies, etc) are all resolved through the service provider.

+`InstanceBuilder` supports singleton and scoped lifetimes. *Technically* it supports transient lifetimes as well, but I'm not aware of any use case for transient lifetimes with `InstanceBuilder`.
+If you have one, please open an issue and let me know!

 # Use Cases

 ## Multiple Instances, Different Options